Euro zone falls into second recession since 2009

-BRUSSELS/BERLIN The euro zone debt crisis dragged the bloc into its second recession since 2009 in the third quarter despite modest growth in Germany and France, data showed on Thursday.
+BRUSSELS/BERLIN The debt crisis dragged the euro zone into its second recession since 2009 in the third quarter despite modest growth in Germany and France, data showed on Thursday.

+The two leading economies both managed 0.2 percent growth in the July-to-September period.

-Those two quarters of contraction put the euro zone's 9.4 trillion euro economy back into recession, although Italy and Spain have been contracting for a year already and Greece is suffering an outright depression.
+Those two quarters of contraction put the euro zone's 9.4 trillion euro economy in recession, although Italy and Spain have been contracting for a year already and Greece is suffering an outright depression.

 A rebound in Europe is still far off.
-The debt crisis that began in Greece in late 2009 is still reverberating around the globe and holding back a lasting recovery.
+The debt crisis that began in Greece in late 2009is still reverberating around the globe and holding back a lasting recovery from the Great Recession of 2008/2009 in much of the world.

-Analysts said even the euro zone's top two economies were likely to succumb in the final three months of the year.

 "That was the last good number Germany for the time being," said Joerg Kraemer, chief economist at Commerzbank.
-"I don't expect the German economy to return to decent growth rates until the middle of next year.
+"The business climate ... has caved in."

 Most economists expect Germany to contract in the fourth quarter for the first time since the end of 2011.
-And where Germany goes, France is likely to follow.
+Where Germany goes, France is likely to follow and economists expect its economy to shrink in the October-to-December period.

-"We expect the French economy to contract again in the final quarter of this year," said Joost Beaumont of ABN Amro.

 For all of 2012, the European Commission sees the euro zone contracting 0.4 percent, while growing just 0.1 percent in 2013.
 Business surveys point to difficult times ahead and the public's backlash to austerity polices is growing.